Wilfredo León

-Wilfredo León Venero (born 31 July 1993) is a professional volleyball player who plays as an outside hitter for the Polish PlusLiga club, Bogdanka LUK Lublin.
-Born in Cuba, he represents Poland at the international level.
-He was a member of his country of birth's national team from 2007 to 2012.
+Wilfredo León Venero (born 31 July 1993) is a professional volleyball player who plays as an outside hitter for the Polish PlusLiga club Bogdanka LUK Lublin and the Poland national team.
+He was born in Cuba, and was a member of his country of birth's national team from 2007 to 2012.

 Considered by many as one of a kind, he led Cuba to the silver medal at the 2010 World Championship held in Italy, alongside Yoandy Leal and Robertlandy Simon.
 He is considered one of the leaders of the "Generation of Miracle" of Cuban volleyball by many experts.

 Personal life

-León was born in Santiago de Cuba, Cuba on July 31, 1993.
+León was born in Santiago de Cuba, Cuba on 31 July 1993.
 He is the son of Wilfredo León Hechavarría and Alina Venero Boza (former volleyball player).
 He studied at Escuela Nacional del Voleibol Cubano.
 León lived in Poland for a while with his Polish girlfriend.
-On June 24, 2016, he married Małgorzata (born Gronkowska).
+On 24 June 2016, he married Małgorzata (born Gronkowska).
 They have three children: two daughters, born in May 2017 and June 2023, and a son, born in November 2019.

 Career

 León started to play when he was seven.
 His first coach was his mother, Alina.
-León debuted in the Cuban national team on May 24, 2008, in Düsseldorf, aged 14 years and 10 months.
+León debuted in the Cuban national team on 24 May 2008, in Düsseldorf, aged 14 years and 10 months.
 He won the title of Best Receiver at World League 2009.
-On July 31, 2009, he won a silver medal in the World U21 Championship (after losing the final against Brazil).
+On 31 July 2009, he won a silver medal in the World U21 Championship (after losing the final against Brazil).
 In 2009, the Cuban national team, with Leon, won the title of NORCECA Champion (and three individual awards), and repeated this success in 2011.
 After losing the final against Brazil, Cuba won a silver medal at the 2010 World Championship.
 He was the youngest captain of the national team (he was 17).
 In 2012, he won the bronze medal at the World League.

 In 2013, León left Cuba to play in a club outside of his homeland, losing the possibility of playing for the Cuban national team.
 He joined Russian club Zenit Kazan in 2014, where he won multiple CEV Champions League titles, national leagues, and cups.
 He also played part-time with Qatar club Al Rayyan in 2015 and 2016.
 In September 2018, León joined Italian team SIR Safety Perugia.

-On July 14, 2015, León received Polish citizenship, and five years later he became fully eligible to play for the Poland national team.
+On 14 July 2015, León received Polish citizenship, and four years later he became fully eligible to play for the Poland national team.

 On 10 August 2024, he won a silver medal at the 2024 Summer Olympic Games held in Paris.